Building Leaders Who Stay Clear Under Pressure

 Most organizations train managers to “communicate better,” “stay calm,” or “be strategic,” yet continue to see overwhelm, conflict, and burnout.
 Why?
 Because you can’t think your way out of stress, you have to sense your way out.
 A manager’s nervous system is the most powerful (and overlooked) performance technology inside an organization.

 This session reframes leadership development through a nervous-system-first lens, giving HR and L&D leaders a practical way to equip managers to navigate real-world pressure, interpersonal tension, and rapid change.
-Drawing on somatic intelligence, polyvagal theory, and case studies from fast-growing companies, participants will learn what actually happens in the body during modern work stressors, and how to help managers shift from reactivity to grounded presence in under 60 seconds.
+Drawing on somatic intelligence, polyvagal theory, and case studies from fast-growing companies, participants will learn what actually happens in the body during modern work stressors, and how to help managers shift from reactivity to presence in under 60 seconds.

 You’ll walk away with a simple somatic toolkit that can be embedded into coaching, manager training, onboarding, and leadership pathways.
 The result: leaders who regulate themselves effectively, co-regulate their teams, and reduce burnout and conflict.